 salt, black pepper, dried oregano, thyme to taste

-(Note: if you use ready made tomato sauce don't use the spices)
+(Note: If you use ready made tomato sauce you won’t use the spices)

-- Chop onions fine; in a pan heat butter or ghee and saute onions until transparent; add the meat and fry it a bit but not completely.
-Remove from heat.
+– Chop onions fine; in a pan heat butter and saute onions until transparent.

-- Add rice to the meat and mix it well; add parsley, salt, pepper, nutmeg, and red paprika powder.
+– Spice with salt, pepper, nutmeg, and red paprika powder, and parsley.
 Mix well.

-- With a spoon fill meat-rice mix into each pepper.
+– With a spoon fill meat-rice mix into each pepper until it is filled.

 – In a heavy sauce pan fill in the tomato sauce or chopped fresh, or diced tomatoes.